Character Domain: Caring

 “No kind action ever stops with itself.
-One kind action leads to another.
-Good example is followed.
+One kind of action leads to another.
+A good example is followed.
 A single act of kindness throws out roots in all directions, and the roots spring up and make new trees.
 The greatest work that kindness does to others is that it makes them kind themselves.”

 So – like a domino effect – we find that a simple act of kindness creates another act of kindness which creates another and another and another ……. and before you know it the world is a better place because everybody is taking the time to care about everybody else.

-As you start to look around and deliberately look for chances to be kind, thoughtful and helpful you will be amazed at how many opportunities there really are.
-Start with the small things like holding a door open for somebody, visiting a lonely relative, offering to help with somebody else’s task or offering for somebody to step in front of you in a queue.
+As you start to look around and deliberately look for chances to be kind, thoughtful, and helpful you will be amazed at how many opportunities there really are.
+Start with the small things like holding a door open for somebody, visiting a lonely relative, offering to help with somebody else’s task, or offer for somebody to step in front of you in a queue.
 Do it with a smile and you’ll be amazed at how easily you can make other people smile whilst setting a good example for others to follow.

 - Generosity – This message puts the spotlight on young heroes who give from the heart. https://www.passiton.com/inspirational-stories-tv-spots/92-generosity